 - Breathability: Reduction of sweat accumulation

-The jackets below will vary in price though, so you have options depending on your budget.
+The men’s jackets below will vary in price, so you have options depending on your budget.

 Just make sure you get the right jacket for your personal circumstances.
 Not everyone needs a high-priced technical jacket.
 But not everyone should settle for a simple puffer jacket either.
 Consider what you need, and then make your decision which winter jacket is best for you.

 Technical jackets are specifically designed for winter pursuits.
-They are the perfect option for men who like to engage in outdoor and alpine activities.
+They are the best winter jacket for men who like to engage in outdoor and alpine activities.
 But they’re also good options for men who live in the northernmost regions and have to deal with the coldest of temperatures just going to the supermarket.